forselli-stratio/keos-fleet-test/README.md

 └── monitoring.yaml
 ```

-Which configures the reconciliation the `infra` components defined in the `d1-infra` repository:
+Which configures the reconciliation the `infra` components defined in the `keos-system-services` repository:

 ```shell
 ./components/